Ferlab-Ste-Justine/terraform-backend-etcd/README.md

 # Why Etcd as a Terraform Backend

-I believe the appeal is mostly for those wanting to take advantage of some of the advances in the cloud, but with an on-premise setup.
+We believe the appeal is mostly for those wanting to take advantage of some of the advances in the cloud, but with an on-premise setup.

 If you are on the cloud, the answer is that you should probably go with an existing backend for your cloud provider if there is one.